Intergovernmental relations in the United Kingdom: Meetings

 Since its creation in 1999, there had been several different JMC meeting formats.
 Since 2010, there have been four types: plenary, Europe, domestic and European negotiations (created following the 2016 United Kingdom European Union membership referendum).

 The JMC Plenary meetings were intended to occur at least once every year.
 However, no plenary meetings were held between 2002 and 2008.
 This was primarily because the UK, Scotland, and Wales governments were all controlled by the Labour Party, and as such ministers from the central and devolved governments could quickly and easily use informal links to coordinate policy.
 However, following the Scottish National Party's victory at the 2007 Scottish Parliament election this was no longer the case.
 So JMC Plenary meetings were re-established, though on an ad hoc basis.

 Under proposals outlined by Theresa May in October 2016, the JMC Plenary was to meet on a definite annual basis and would have rotated between London, Edinburgh, Cardiff and Belfast.
 It would have also published an annual report on its work and hoped to foster greater formal and informal links between ministers from each (devolved) government.
 However, these proposals were vetoed by Sinn Féin's Martin McGuinness.

-The last JMC Plenary was convened by Theresa May on 19 December 2018, even though soon after he became Prime Minister in July 2019, Boris Johnson announced his intention to hold a JMC Plenary meeting as soon as possible.
+The last JMC Plenary was convened by Theresa May on 19 December 2018.
+Although after he became Prime Minister in July 2019, Boris Johnson announced his intention to hold a JMC Plenary meeting as soon as possible, however this did not occur, and the 19 December 2018 meeting remained the final plenary.

+Tiered governance (2022–present)

+On 20 January 2020, the Constitution Committee within the House of Lords published a report outlining how the UK Government could improve intergovernmental relations.
+In 2022, the UK Government and devolved governments came to an agreement on the intergovernmental relations in the UK that saw the creation of the tiered governance system.

+Prime Minister and Heads of Devolved Governments Council

+The Prime Minister and Heads of Devolved Governments Council consists of the UK prime minister and the heads of the UK‘s three national devolved governments.